BlackWyvern/RPG-Maker-VX-Ace/README.md

-Black Wyvern Arts RPGMXVA Scripts
+Black Wyvern Arts RPGMVXA Scripts

 All my code is published under http://creativecommons.org/licenses/by-sa/3.0/ This means that as long as you give credit, they can be used in any project.